 - Machines, operating systems, and installed Genetec™ products and their versions.

-If you are a Genetec™ Advantage customer, you can monitor your system data from a single place, through the System Availability Monitor page on GTAP.
+If you are a Genetec™ Advantage customer, you can monitor your system data from a single place, through the System Availability Monitor (SAM) page on GTAP.
 The data is updated close to real time (every 15 minutes).
 To benefit from this service, you must enter your activation code, which you can obtain from GTAP.
-For information about generating an activation code, see the System Availability Monitor User Guide.
+For information about generating an activation code, see Generating activation codes for the System Availability Monitor Agent.

 - Yes, I want to participate, but anonymously

 - You agree to share your system data with Genetec Inc., but you want that information to remain anonymous.
 Genetec Inc. will not receive any data (system ID, machine names, entity names) that identify your company.
 No activation code is required.
 Health data is anonymized by your local System Availability Monitor Agent (SAMA) before being sent to a dedicated Health Monitoring Service in the cloud.
 No identifiable data will ever leave your network.
 The anonymized data is used by Genetec Inc. for statistical purposes and cannot be accessed through GTAP.

 - No, I do not want to participate

 - No data is collected for product improvement.

 Regardless which option you chose, the data is always transmitted on a secured channel (HTTPS).
 The selection you make here is applied to all future components that you install on your system.
 However, after the installation, you can change your data collection preference from the Main server page in Server Admin.

 On the Database Server page, select one of the following